From Amma With Love

 I remember as a child hearing my mother sing songs published in popular magazines like Sudasha Mitran (Friend of my Nation), about the leaders of the struggle for freedom, such as Motilal Nehru a wealthy barrister and father of our first prime minister Jawarhalal Nehru or Lala Lajpat Rai, the Lion of Punjab.

-There were also humorous songs mocking British claims of ownership to India and Stalin’s exhortations of Socialism as the salvation of the Indian people.
+There were also humorous songs mocking British claims of ownership to India and Stalin’s exhortations of Socialism.

 I remember fragments of these songs but will give brief snatches to give you a feeling for them.
 I haven’t found them elsewhere but if anyone has access to more of these please post links to them.